transistorfet/molten/README.md

   regardless), or to add a distinct type for closures vs non-closure functions (like Closure<(Int) -> Int>, or perhaps something shorter)

-- Execptions haven't been implemented yet.
+- Exceptions haven't been implemented yet.
 This somewhat relates to the above issue of making all functions support throwing exceptions, which means a need to declare C/C++ functions that do not allow exceptions.